04 May 5 Interior Design Trends For 2016

 People are increasingly using all sorts of functional decorative objects this year.
 The clever and minimalistic utilization and arrangement of spaces has become extremely important for the today’s dynamic lifestyle.
 Today, homeowners are moving towards a minimalistic model.
 Restful aesthetic composure allows them to escape their chaotic daily working routines.
 Unusual rooms such as the bathroom are being turned in a relaxation or spa area.
 It is not uncommon to have reclining benches in the bathroom for relaxing, reading or even listening to music.

 While the above list of interior design trends is not all inclusive, it will give you an idea of what is developing this year in interior design.
-If you want to find out more about the 2016 courses we offer, find out more here.
+If you want to find out more about the interior design courses we offer, find out more here.